Having insurance on your vehicle will protect you from disastrous financial loss if you are involved in an accident with an uninsured vehicle.

 Roadside assistance can also be included in your auto insurance.
 This coverage will provide a tow truck or mechanic in the event of a breakdown or accident.

-Third Party policies do not offer any coverage for your vehicle but protect you if you cause damage to someone else’s property or injure someone else.
+Third Party policies do not offer any coverage for your vehicle but protects you if you cause damage to someone else’s property or injure someone else.
 These policies offer limited coverage to protect your financial assets if you injure someone else but does not protect your property.

-If your vehicle is paid for or you can afford to repair it in an accident, Third Party Only coverage may be the best option for you.
+If your vehicle is paid off or you can afford to repair it in an accident, Third Party Only coverage may be the best option for you.
 This type of coverage is the most affordable because of how limited the coverage is.

 This policy is excellent for people who have vehicles that are affordable to repair or who do not drive much.
 In most cases the rates are less than Comprehensive Coverage while still offering you protection if your vehicle is involved in a fire, stolen, or hijacked.
 There is no coverage if your vehicle is in an accident with another vehicle, though.